 Mary’s involvement and influence in Burlington gymnastics is only part of her story.
 For three years, 1978-81, she served as a member of the Board of Directors, following her 6 years chairing the Rec Ed Committee for the Ontario Gymnastics Federation (OGF); and the National Judging Committee for the Canadian Gymnastics Federation (CGF) from 1987-96.

 Arguably, Mary’s greatest contribution to sport in Burlington was her vision for a Burlington Sports Hall of Fame.
-Through her initiative Mary arranged with city officials to endorse a proposal for a Burlington Sports Hall of Fame.
+Through her initiative, Mary arranged with city officials to endorse a proposal for a Burlington Sports Hall of Fame.
 In 2007 work began in earnest.
 And – in 2008 the Burlington Sports Hall of Fame was launched.
-Initially the inductees were honoured in concert with the annual BSA Recognition evening.
+Initially, the inductees were honoured in concert with the annual BSA Recognition evening.
 In recent years the induction has been hosted at the Burlington Golf & Country Club.

 Like the “Energizer Bunny” Mary just “keeps going.”
-She is committed to community – and – especially to kids.
+She is committed to the community – and – especially to kids.
 Concerned about the well-being of disadvantaged children in Burlington who could not participate in sport due to formidable fees and equipment costs Mary gathered a group of “like-minded” individuals and created “Have a Heart for Burlington.”
-Its’ mandate: to provide sport and recreational activities for these children.
-HAHB, now well established is a partnership with the Burlington Sport Alliance, Halton Housing, Boys and Girls Clubs of Hamilton-Halton, Art House, Our Kids Network, Halton Public Health and the Halton Police Services, serving youth in our community.
+Its’ mandate: to provide sports and recreational activities for these children.
+HAHB, now well established is a partnership with the Burlington Sport Alliance, Halton Housing, Boys and Girls Clubs of Hamilton-Halton, Art House, Our Kids Network, Halton Public Health, and the Halton Police Services, serving youth in our community.

 It is fair to say that Mary’s commitment to the sporting community in Burlington may be unparalleled.